nikkibudeanu/woofme/TESTING.md

 ========================================================================================

 ### Desktop
-* Google Chrome: everything is working good.
+* Google Chrome: everything is working well.
 All features are functioning, no problems performing all steps of CRUD.

 * Safari: no issues found here in final check.